 4. Substitute Potato for Cream in Creamy Dishes

-Cream is high in fat and calories, but it sure makes cream soups taste good.
+Cream is high in fat and calories, even though it tastes so good.
 Fortunately, you can get that same thick, rich feel by adding peeled, diced potato to your soup during cooking.
 Once it’s pureed, you’ll have a soup with all of the creamy texture but almost none of the fat.
-(Providence Journal)

 5. Have Your Loved One Choose the Recipes